Scholar of the ancient world: the Hebrew Bible, ancient religions, ancient cultures, ancient texts.

 A Past-President of the Canadian Society of Biblical Studies, inaugural editor of the Advancing Studies in Religion series at McGill-Queen's University Press, and member of a number of editorial boards, I have worked with scholars across a range of disciplines.
 I continue to support the work of early career researchers and others who are seeking to ask new questions of ancient texts and contexts.

-Beginning in July 2022, I am Academic Dean and Professor of Hebrew Bible at Knox College, a constituent member of the Toronto School of Theology and federated with the University of Toronto.
+Since July 2022, I am Academic Dean and Professor of Hebrew Bible at Knox College, a constituent member of the Toronto School of Theology and federated with the University of Toronto.
 From 2002-2021, I was Professor of Hebrew Scriptures at St. Andrew's College, Saskatoon, Canada, where I taught students for various forms of Christian ministry in both academic and practical degree programs.
-My signature course, "Feminist Exegesis of the Book of Judges," examined the biblical book of Judges with an eye to how gender is constructed and performed, both in the ancient text and in modern interpretations.
+My signature course, "Gender and Power in the Book of Judges," examines the biblical book of Judges with an eye to how gender is constructed and performed, both in the ancient text and in modern interpretations.
+I am teaching it for the first time in Toronto in Winter 2024.